 In 1998, Lawrence Sank coins the term Traumatic Masturbatory Syndrome to describe prone masturbation.
 His journal article is summarized below.

 Barbara Bartlik & Marion Zucker Goldstein mention "atypical masturbatory styles, such as the face-down position," as frequent causes of male orgasmic disorder (delayed ejaculation).
 (Men's Sexual Health After Midlife, Practical Geriatics, March 2001, Vol. 52, p.
 291-294)

-Michael Perelman characterizes Sank's TMS thesis as "the counterproductive consequence of high-frequency masturbation in the prone position." ("Retarded Ejaculation," Current Sexual Health Reports, 2004, pp. 95-101)
+Michael Perelman characterizes sexual troubles resulting from prone masturbation as "the counterproductive consequence of high-frequency masturbation in the prone position." ("Retarded Ejaculation," Current Sexual Health Reports, 2004, pp. 95-101)

 Articles about prone masturbation